 I was lucky to have not lost anyone.
 I do remember the utter sadness of one of my 6th graders, as September 11, 2001, was his eleventh birthday.
 I remember him saying how the day would always be ruined!
 I do hope he has been able to have some happy birthdays since…

 We discuss what we KNOW about 9/11 using a T-Chart.
 As the years go by, it is less and less.
-Students list things like: planes were hijacked, the Twin Towers/World Trade Center feel down, many people died, etc. After watching the video clip and reading the Reader’s Theater we complete the LEARNED side of the organizer to share ideas we have learned today and feel more informed about 9/11.
+Students list things like: planes were hijacked, the Twin Towers/World Trade Center feel down, many people died, etc. After watching the video clip and reading a Reader’s Theater we complete the LEARNED side of the organizer to share ideas we have learned today and if we feel more informed about 9/11.

 I am always grateful that I take time to Remember 9/11 with my students.
 They walk away having a bit more of an understanding of that day!
 Thank you military, firefighters, police officers, safety officials, and all those lost and impacted everywhere!
 We will never forget you!

 If you are looking for an age-appropriate lesson plan share with middle school students, you can grab my reader’s theater toolkit here…